cwcyau/healthdatascienceacademy/courses/exptdesign.md

 - instrument variables in causal inference;
 - causal interpretation of genetic association studies.

-The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to produce a simulation of MR under different scenarios within a genetic association (including those which break the MR assumptions).
+The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to produce a simulation of MR under different scenarios within a genetic association study (including those which break the MR assumptions) to understand the utility of genetic variants as instrumental variables.

 *Possible guest speaker(s):*